materials-commons/materials-commons.github.io/README.md

 The [Documentation Site](https://materials-commons.github.io/) for Materials Commons.

-See shell scripts in scripts folder for informaiton on building the documentation.
+See shell scripts in scripts folder for information on building the documentation.